 Rental Accommodation: As with shared accommodation, units, flats, single bed sitters and even houses are available through real estate agents.
 These are normally unfurnished.
 One month's rent in advance may be charged plus a bond (or security deposit) prior to signing a lease agreement.
-The cost is usually \$95 to \$215 per week.
+The cost is usually \$250 to \$300 per week.

-A number of real estate agencies service the campus area and are easily contactable either in person or by telephone, e-mail, etc.
+Several real estate agencies service the campus area and are easily contactable either in person or by telephone, e-mail, etc.